 The Deferred Compensation Plan allows participants to defer up to 50% of their base compensation and up to 100% of any bonus compensation.
 Participants may invest the amounts deferred in measurement funds that are the same funds offered as the investment options in their 401(k) Retirement Savings Plan ("the "401(k) Plan").
 We may make discretionary contributions to the Deferred Compensation Plan, which are subject to a two-year vesting schedule based on the participant's years of service with us.
-We are obligated to pay the deferred compensation Plan are included in prepaid and other assets and accrued liabilities in our Consolidated Balance Sheets.
+We are obligated to pay the deferred compensation amounts in the future in accordance with the terms of the Deferred Compensation Plan.
+Assets and associated liabilities of the Deferred Compensation Plan are included in prepaid and other assets and accrued liabilities in our Consolidated Balance Sheets.
 For the years ended December 31, 2022, 2021 and 2020, we made matching cash contributions of approximately \$120 thousand, \$170 thousand, and \$160 thousand, respectively, which represents 50% of the employees' contributions to the Deferred Compensation Plan up to an amount not to exceed 6% of each employee's respective compensation.
-No other discretionary contributions were made for the years ended December 31, 2022, 2021 and 2020, the deferred compensation Plan up to an amount not to exceed 6% of each employee's respective compensation.
-No other discretionary contributions were made for the years ended December 31, 2022, and 2021, respectively.
+No other discretionary contributions were made for the years ended December 31, 2022, 2021 and 2020.
+The deferred compensation plan assets and liabilities were approximately \$8.0 million and \$10.4 million as of December 31, 2022 and 2021, respectively.